 The 1990 Clean Air Act Amendments require the EPA and OSHA to issue regulations for chemical accident prevention.
 Facilities that have certain chemicals above specified threshold quantities are required to develop a risk management program to identify and evaluate hazards and manage those hazards safely.
 Facilities subject to EPA's Chemical Accident Prevention regulations must submit a risk management plan (RMP) summarizing its program.

 For More Information

-Contact the Superfund, TRI, EPCRA, RMP & Oil Information Center: 800-424-9346 or 703-412-9810 TDD 800-553-7672 or 703-412-3323 Metropolitan DC area and international TDD

-Monday - Friday, 10:00 AM to 5:00 PM, EST
+Contact the EPCRA, RMP & Oil Information Center: 800-424-9346 or 703-348-5070 in the Metropolitan DC area Monday - Friday, 10:00 AM to 5:00 PM, EST